-84. In this case there are no listed buildings at the site or close to the site (such that their settings would be affected).
-Similarly the development is not situated in a Conservation Area and the built form would not affect views into or out of the nearby Lakenheath Conservation Area.
-There is likely to be an increase in traffic using the main road through the Conservation Area following occupation of the proposed dwellings, but this is not considered to lead to significant impacts arising on the character or appearance of the Lakenheath Conservation Area (individually and cumulatively).
+79. In this case there are no listed buildings at the site or close to the site (such that their settings would be affected).
+Similarly the development is not situated in a Conservation Area and the built form would not affect views into or out of the Lakenheath Conservation Area.
+There is likely to be an increase in traffic using the main road through the Conservation Area following occupation of the proposed dwellings, but this is not considered to lead to significant impacts arising on the character or appearance of the Lakenheath Conservation Area.